abraham/slides-today/README.md

 ## Build

-Run `npm run build` to build the project.
+Run `npm run build` to build the production project.
 The build artifacts will be stored in the `dist/slides-today/` directory.
-Use the `npm run build:prod` for a production build.

 ## Tests

-Run `npm test` to execute the the test suite.
-Currently tests mainly comprise of feature tests written in cucumber-js and puppeteer.
+Tests mainly comprise of feature tests written in cucumber-js and puppeteer.

-Build a production version of the app with `npm run build:prod` then run `npm run test:features`.
+Build and serve a production version of the app with `npm run serve` then run `npm test`.

 To have the browser windows open so you can see what's rendering (this will also increase timeouts), use:

-    NODE_ENV=debug npm run test:features
+    NODE_ENV=debug npm test

 To run a specific file and example use:

-    npm run test:features features/deck.feature:33
+    npm test features/deck.feature:33

 ## Deploy